NateZimmer/Optimization-Tutorials/Pages/NonLinearMultipleDataSets.md

 residualFnc = @(x,y,theta) y - (x*theta(2)+theta(1)); % Experimental data minus the equation of a line
 ```

-Now consider a function that concatenates the various residual vectors into one larger residual array for multiple datasets:
+**Create a batch residual function:** Now consider a function that concatenates the various residual vectors into one larger residual array for multiple datasets:

 ```matlab
 function r =subR(v,rFnc,theta)